johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 **Conclusion**

-By considering Dionysus as the ruler of Hades, we see that he and Saklas both preside over realms that trap the divine spark—whether it be the underworld or the material universe.
+By considering the ruler of Hades, we see that he and Saklas both preside over realms that trap the divine spark—whether it be the underworld or the material universe.
 Their actions involve deception that leads to the fragmentation and entrapment of the divine within humanity.

 Understanding this connection highlights the transformative journey humans must undertake.
 Recognizing the illusions presented by figures like Saklas and the symbolic mirror in Dionysus's myth allows individuals to seek deeper truths.
 Through inner knowledge, spiritual practices, and the pursuit of love and wisdom, humanity can overcome these deceptions, reintegrate the fragmented divine essence, and return to unity with the true source.